Maxlams/bitcoin-ticker/README.md

 # Crypto-Ticker
-Check the latest price of a particular cryptocurrency!
+Check the latest price of a particular cryptocurrency using the [BitcoinAverage API](https://apiv2.bitcoinaverage.com/)!
 See below for installations (Windows).

 ## Install Node.js (required)
 Node.js is used to greatly simplify the development of JavaScript web apps.